Affordable Home Purchase

 Within 3 weeks

-The builder/eeveloper builds the affordable housing product
+The builder/developer builds the affordable housing product

 Approximately 2 years, to a maximum of 4 years